 We will mail you the results of the lottery in late May or early June.

 If you miss the lottery and register late spring or in the summer, you will enter a second or third lottery.
 There is no final cut off date for enrollment at Berkeley High School.
 When you have established residency, please go to 2020 Bonar Street to start the process of registering and enrolling at the high school.

 The “touring season” for prospective students runs from October to March.
 The small group tours leave the Front Desk at 9:30 a.m.
 Tuesday through Friday and 10:45 on Mondays.
 The tours are by reservation only and last a little over an hour.
-The tourswalk by classrooms–many of which have open doors –but they do not go into rooms for observation.
-The tours are not “orientationtours.”
-There are student-led tours for our incoming students in August during registration/orientation (August 20, 2012 date to be confirmed).
+The tours walk by classrooms–many of which have open doors –but they do not go into rooms for observation.
+The tours are not “orientation tours.”
+There are student-led tours for our incoming students in August during registration/orientation.
 Prospective students are welcome on the school day tours but ONLY if accompanied by their parent or guardian.

 Tours are by reservation only.
-To sign up, please email email@example.com Please indicate several days that work for you and the number of people in your party.
+To sign up, please email email@example.com Please indicate several days that work for you and the number and names of the people in your party.

 It is not possible for students to visit Berkeley High on their own or to “shadow” a current student.
 The school is focused on the education and security of our currently enrolled students.
 We are simply too large a school to accommodate unsupervised visitors.

-For New-to-BUSD students the tests will be given in the BHS library at 3:00pm on Tuesday, April 8 and Monday, April 14.
-There will be a make-up test date on Monday, April 21.
+For New-to-BUSD students the tests will be given in the BHS library at 3:00pm Tuesday, April X and Monday, April XX.
+There will be a make-up test date on Monday, April XX.

 For New-to-BUSD students, we are requesting the teacher fill in a short online questionnaire, which can be found online at:https://www.surveymonkey.

 Additional Information (This information will be updated in Spring 2015)